rushairer/go-pipeline/README.md

 ### Error Channel Mechanism

-v2 version provides **optional error handling mechanism** with the following characteristics:
+v2 version provides a robust error handling mechanism with lazy initialization and non-blocking semantics:

 #### 🛡️ Safety Mechanisms

-- **Optional Call**: `ErrorChan(size int)` method is optional, not calling it won't cause panic
+- **First-call Decides Size**: `ErrorChan(size int)` uses sync.Once; the first call decides buffer size, later calls ignore size.
+If never called explicitly, a default buffer size is used on first internal send.
-- **Safe Skip**: If `ErrorChan()` is not called, errors will be safely ignored
+- **Optional Consumption**: Listening to the error channel is optional; if unconsumed and the buffer fills, subsequent errors are dropped to avoid blocking.
-- **Non-blocking Send**: Uses non-blocking mechanism to send errors, avoiding pipeline blocking
+- **Non-blocking Send**: Errors are sent non-blockingly, ensuring the pipeline isn't blocked.
-- **Buffer Full Handling**: When error channel buffer is full, new errors will be discarded instead of blocking
+- **Buffer Full Handling**: When the buffer is full, new errors are discarded instead of blocking; no panic occurs.

 #### 📋 Usage Methods